Mostly nonuniformly sectional expanding systems: Proof of the main statements

-we conclude that $\Lambda$ is mostly asymptotically sectional expanding while not being sectional hyperbolic.
-From \cite[Theorem A]{ArSal2023}, these attractors admit a unique physical/SRB measure due to transitivity. \end{example}
+Following the standard construction described in~\cite[Chap.
+7, Sec.
+3.4]{AraPac2010}, we can show that the maximal invariant subset $\Lambda$ satisfies the MNUSE condition while not being sectional hyperbolic; see~\cite[Example 8]{ArSal25} for details.
+From \cite[Theorem E]{ArSal25}, these attractors admit a unique physical/SRB measure due to transitivity. \end{example}

-\begin{example}[Geometric Lorenz-like attractor with non-hyperbolic equilibrium] In the recent work~\cite{bruin2023mixing} Bruin-Farias construct (similarly to the previous example) and study a geometric Lorenz-like attractor with a neutral equilibrium replacing the hyperbolic Lorenz-like equilibrium from the classical (geometrical) Lorenz attractor.
-This neutral equilibrium is neither Lorenz-like nor Rovella-like.

-The authors show that there exists a unique physical/SRB measure and proceed to study its mixing rate (obtaining polynomial upper bounds).
-This implies mostly asymptotic sectional expansion without singular-hyperbolicity. \end{example}
+\begin{example}[Geometric Lorenz-like attractor with non-hyperbolic equilibrium] Recently, Bruin and Farias~\cite{bruin2023mixing} construct (similarly to the previous example) a geometric Lorenz-like attractor with a neutral equilibrium replacing the hyperbolic Lorenz-like equilibrium from the classical (geometrical) Lorenz attractor, which is not hyperbolic The authors show that there exists a unique physical/SRB measure, ensuring that the attractor satisfies MNUSE. \end{example}

-Example~\ref{ex:notsinghyp} is a MNUSE attracting set which is neither sectional-hyperbolic, nor multi-singular hyperbolic, but is ASH.
-Example~\ref{ex:nonhypeq} is a MNUSE attracting set which is neither sectional-hyperbolic, nor multi-singular hyperbolic, nor ASH.
-This completes the proof of Theorem~\ref{mthm:nonsec}.
+Both Examples~\ref{ex:notsinghyp} and~\ref{ex:nonhypeq} are MNUSE attracting sets which are neither sectional-hyperbolic, nor multi-singular hyperbolic, nor ASH.
+Moreover, they contain a non-hyperbolic periodic orbit and, thus, do not satisfy the Hyperbolic Lemma~\ref{le:hyplemma}.

+\begin{example}[Rovella attractors] Another class of partially hyperbolic and mostly asymptotically sectional expanding attractors sets are the Rovella attractors~\cite{Ro93} (also known as contracting Lorenz attractors) which recently have been shown to be asymptotically sectional-hyperbolic by San Martin and Vivas~\cite{SmartinVivas20}.

+It was shown by Metzger~\cite{mtz001} that these attractors admit a physical/SRB probability measure whose basin covers the trapping region except a zero volume subset and, moreover, exhibit slow recurrence to the equilibrium at the origin.
+For a short presentation of the features of this attractor family, see~\cite{araJSP21}.

+This is an example of a vector field of class $C^r, r\ge3$, with an ASH attractor containing an equilibria which is not Lorenz-like, and admits an invariant ergodic physical probability measure.
+Hence, this attractor is ASH but neither SH nor MSH. \end{example}